Cullen/Frost Bankers (CFR) Gets a Sell Rating from Morgan Stanley

-According to TipRanks.com, Zerbe is a 3-star analyst with an average return of 0.8% and a 46.0% success rate.
+According to TipRanks.com, Zerbe is a 1-star analyst with an average return of -1.0% and a 40.2% success rate.
 Zerbe covers the Financial sector, focusing on stocks such as Zions Bancorporation National Association, People’s United Financial, and Valley National Bancorp.

-The word on The Street in general, suggests a Hold analyst consensus rating for Cullen/Frost Bankers with a $92.14 average price target.
+Cullen/Frost Bankers has an analyst consensus of Moderate Sell, with a price target consensus of $88.71.

 See today’s analyst top recommended stocks >>